 + Ensure the bedroom is as dark as possible.
 Invest in some blackout curtains if the sun is coming in.
 (Here are my favorite)

 + White noise machines can be useful to block out any environmental noise.

 + Make sure you are following appropriate wake times for your child’s age.

 + Upon waking from an early nap, give your little one a bit of time before getting them to see if they will fall back to sleep.

 + Reevaluate bedtime – is your little one truly falling asleep independently or are they becoming drowsy sometime during the routine?
 (Drowsiness is actually Stage 1 of sleep so you may be unintentionally aiding in the falling asleep process)

-If you’re running into trouble applying these suggestions or would like some nap help, download my comprehensive Nap Guide, or reach out to me and schedule a 15-minute sleep evaluation call.
+If you’re running into trouble applying these suggestions or would like some nap help, download my comprehensive Nap Guide, or reach out to me and schedule a sleep evaluation call.
 The solution might be simpler than it appears, and most of my clients see a dramatic improvement in just a few days with a customized sleep plan.

 If you’re exhausted, totally overwhelmed by your child’s sleep habits, or looking for answers to the sleep questions that keep you up at night (literally), then you’ve come to the right place.
 I’m Jamie, founder of Oh Baby Consulting, and my goal is to help your family get the sleep you need to not just survive, but thrive!